AlperErd0gan/football-league-simulator/README.md

 You can test the app live using the built-in frontend or connect to the API directly. **Accessing live demo can take some time.
 Please wait 30 seconds for loading.**

+## ⚠️ Note:
+- Since the deployed version uses Render's free tier, it may take 20–30 seconds to wake up before responding to the first request.
+Alternatively, you can clone the repository from GitHub and run the project locally.

+- A Postman collection is also provided to help you test all API endpoints — both locally and on the deployed server.
+You can import the collection into Postman and try the requests directly.

 ## 🚀 Running the Project Locally

 ### 🛠 Prerequisites